Recipe for Greek Chicken Souvlaki

-At least one hour prior to making your ravioli, start creating the filling.
+1. At least one hour prior to making your ravioli, start creating the filling.
 Mix the filling ingredients —the ricotta cheese, mozzarella, basil, and a handful of grated parmesan cheese — in a food processor.
+Or, you can dice the mozzarella very finely and mix it with the other ingredients.
 Leave the mixture in the refrigerator while you make your dough.

-To start the dough, place flour on your work surface, and add the olive oil, egg, and a pinch of salt.
+2. To start the dough, place flour on your work surface, and add the olive oil, egg, and a pinch of salt.
 Use a fork to incorporate the flour while adding the water a little at a time.
-Then cover the flour and pat down with your hand.

-Once done cutting, place the ravioli in a pan of boiling salted water.
+8. Once done cutting, place the ravioli in a pan of boiling salted water.
 After a few minutes, the ravioli will rise to the surface.
-Use a skimming ladle to remove the ravioli and add to the previously prepared tomato sauce.
+Use a skimming ladle to remove the ravioli and add to a sauce of your choice, such as a previously prepared tomato sauce.